krabhi4/ArrMatey/README.md

   - [ ] Kapowarr
   - [ ] tautulli
   - [ ] prowlarr
-- and more to com
+- and more to come

 ## Screenshots